pulkin/openmx-hks/README.md

 2. Easy: the tool is not compiled across huge OpenMX libraries
 3. Functional:
-   - all data is parsed including the Hamiltonian, the overlap matrix, the Hartree potential, the Fermi level, the crystal structure and more;
+   - all data is parsed including the Hamiltonian, the overlap matrix, the Hartree potential, the Fermi level, the atomic structure and more;
-   - capable of changing and copying the Fermi level;
-   - shift the Hamiltonian by a constant;
+   - adjusts energies;
-   - save the Hamiltonian and the overlap matrices into a mat or json file;
+   - exports Hamiltonian and overlap matrices into various formats (MATLAB, json);

 ## Downloading and compiling